Pechino Express: Season 7: Pechino Express - Avventura in Africa (2018)

 Cape Town, final destination of season 7.

-Season 7 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 20, 2018 to November 22, 2018.
+Season 7 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 20 to November 22, 2018.
 The subtitle of the season was Avventura in Africa (Adventure in Africa) and it was the first (and so far only) season in Africa.
-The route started at the Detroit Palace in Tangier, Morocco, and finished at the St. John's Church in Cape Town, South Africa, going across Morocco, Tanzania and South Africa.
+The route started in Morocco, at the Detroit Palace in Tangier, and continued through Tanzania and South Africa, at the St. John's Church in Cape Town.
 The winners of the season were TV presenters Patrizia Rossetti and Maria Teresa Ruta, Le signore della TV (The ladies of TV).